-While the RNA chaperone protein Hfq is known to impact expression of T6SS proteins, there are inconsistencies in the literature Our transcript-level data of the hfq mutant supports previous research published by Meibom et al. (2009): transcript abundance of the pdp operon, but not the igl operon, is impacted by Hfq.
-However, our protein-level data indicate T6SS proteins are more abundant (PdpB) or unaffected (IglA, IglB) when Hfq is lost, which is in contrast to Lenco et al. (2014), which found IglA, IglB, IglC, and IglH are down-regulated at the protein level if Hfq is absent.
-One explanation for this discrepancy could be the different methodologies.
+While the RNA chaperone Hfq is known to impact expression of F. tularensis T6SS proteins, there are inconsistencies in the literature.
+Our findings are consistent with previous research published by Meibom et al. (2009), that transcript abundance of the pdpA operon, but not the iglA operon, is impacted by Hfq.
+We also found that at least one T6SS protein encoded on the pdpA operon is more abundant, suggesting that Hfq exerts its effects on the T6SS proteins by regulating transcript abundance rather than post-transcriptionally.
+These findings are in contrast to Lenco et al. (2014), which found all the proteins encoded on the iglA operon and one of the twelve encoded on the pdpA operon, are less abundant if Hfq is absent.
+A possible explanation for this discrepancy could be the use of different methodologies.
 We used immunoblotting of whole cell lysates, while Lenco et al. (2014) used iTraq analysis with fractionated peptides.
 Given that our approach was targeted rather than genome-wide, and given that the RNA and protein levels are concordant in our data, we have faith in the validity of our findings.

 The mechanism by which Hfq impacts transcript abundance of the genes encoding the T6SS remains an open question.
 Hfq is well-documented to work in conjunction with small RNAs to impact translation initiation and RNA stability (e.g. Geissmann & Touati, 2004).
 If an sRNA is acting as a regulator of FPI genes, the sRNA has not yet been discovered.
 Hfq may also recruit RNAses to mRNA to promote degradation (Morita et al. 2006), a model which would be supported by our data.
 However, this has not yet been thoroughly explored.